mui/mui-x/docs/data/data-grid/components/overview.md

 There are some key concepts that make grid components different from the other [Data Grid subcomponents](http://localhost:3001/x/react-data-grid/components/):

 - Each grid component is built of several parts.
 For example, `Grid.Toolbar.Root`, `Grid.Toolbar.Button` and `Grid.Toolbar.Separator` are parts of the [Toolbar component](http://localhost:3001/x/react-data-grid/components/toolbar/).
-- The component namespace, e.g. `Grid.Toolbar`, does not render anything by itself but acts as a way to organize the various parts.
+- The component namespace, e.g. `Grid.Toolbar`, does not render anything by itself, but acts as a way to organize the various parts.
 - Highly customizable via the `className` and `render` prop.
 See the [customization](/x/react-data-grid/components/overview/#customization) section below to learn more.

 ## Customization